luketimothyjones/transcend/README.md

 ### Building and running the demo game

-1) Install the Unity game editor
+1) Install Unity 5.5.2f1 [(Windows 64-bit installer download)](https://unity3d.com/get-unity/download?thank-you=update&download_nid=45968&os=Win).
+If you already have a newer version of Unity installed, you can try and open the project, but the automatic project upgrade may break things.

 2) Clone this repository and open `/Unity/Source/Senior-Project/` as the project folder